CZ-NIC/knot/doc/configuration.rst

         acl: notify_from_master

 Note that the :ref:`zone_master` option accepts a list of multiple remotes.
-The first remote in the list is used as the primary master, and the rest is used for failover if the connection with the primary master fails.
-The list is rotated in this case, and a new primary is elected.
-The preference list is reset on the configuration reload.
+The remotes should be listed according to their preference.
+The first remote has the highest preference, the other remotes are used for failover.
+When the server receives a zone update notification from a listed remote, that remote will be the most preferred one for the subsequent transfer.

 To use TSIG for transfers and notification messages authentication, configure a TSIG key and assign the key both to the remote and the ACL rule.
 Notice that